PAFR2003/LesserSpaceNations/README.md

 >* Single but has plans to get married by her boyfriend before she was falsely convicted as a murderer at age 22
 >* Speaks only English
 >* She was before, a famous influencer in Piclick around the world, especially at female market as she was an intelligent self-thought woman but after the anarchist took her to freedom, she became an anti-fascist rebel.
->* She is a rich woman and a the most intelligent woman in class but never attended college as she was focusing for her new business: beauty influencer
+>* She is a rich woman and a the most intelligent woman in class but never attended college as she was focusing for her new business as a beauty influencer
 >* She was known to be the "beauty of the Southwest" by influencer critics for her intelligence and beauty

+ Farewell statement:
+*"Hello, my fellow people, this is Bree Campbell here and my criminal trial is rigged by the now Fascistic American government."